predixdesignsystem/generator-px-comp/README.md

 _Note: This generator works in yo 1.2 and above.
 To find the version of yo on your system, type `$ npm list -g yo`_

 Now you have the Yeoman framework available to you.
 Yeoman travels light.
 He didn't pack any generators when he moved in.
-You can think of a generator like a plug-in. `generator-dx-component` is a generator that scaffolds a dx-component
+You can think of a generator like a plug-in. `generator-px-comp` is a generator that scaffolds a px-component

-To install the Dx-Component generator locally, clone this repository into generator-dx-component and then from the top level directory of this project, run
+To install the Px-Component generator locally, clone this repository into generator-px-comp and then from the top level directory of this project, run

 ```
 $ git clone (this repository)